 Local governments are responsible for providing basic education in China.
 Inevitably they have limited human, financial and physical resources, and are constrained by the household registration system which means that migrant children only have a right to education where they come from.
 In many large cities, the number of migrant children greatly exceeds the capacity of the public school system.
 This has resulted in the appearance of private schools for migrant workers children (Da Gong Zi Di).
 This is not a reflection of demand for private schooling so much as a response to lack of pubic provision.
 When urban migration took off in the 1990s such schools were often supported from donations from caring people philanthropists and community members.
-In the last decade more and more for-profit providers have entered the market who seek to attract large numbers of fee paying students and make profits.
-In the early 2000 the numbers of such private schools were doubling every year19.
-Many of the schools had problems with unstable financing, poor quality rented buildings, unqualified teachers, and unauthorized operation with the threat of being closed by
+In the last decade more and more forprofit providers have entered the market who seek to attract large numbers of fee paying students and make profits.
+In the early 2000 the numbers of such private schools were doubling every year (Wang 2005).
+Many of the schools had problems with unstable financing, poor quality rented buildings, unqualified teachers, and unauthorized operation with the threat of being closed by local authorities.
+In rapidly urbanizing areas around large cities these schools remain a major location for school provision for migrant children, particularly in the rural-urban intersections.